ship123456/Payment-Gateway-Application/api-documentation.md

 - Backward-compatible improvements may be released without changing the API version.
 - Deprecated API versions remain available for a limited period before retirement.

+## Deprecation Policy

+When an API version or feature is scheduled for retirement, advance notice will be provided to developers.

+### Policy

+- Deprecated features remain available during the announced deprecation period.
+- Migration guidance is provided before a feature is removed.
+- Developers should migrate to the latest supported API version to receive new features and security updates.

 ## Overview

 This document provides detailed API information for integrating with the Payment Gateway System.